Leslie Harris (director): Just Another Girl on the I.R.T.

 In an interview with Charlie Rose in 1993, Harris discussed her frustration with most mainstream coming-of-age films, noting that most films of this type are about young men, while young women are portrayed as an appendage to the central male character.
 "I actually wanted to bring the female characters to the foreground and deal with issues that really deal with young women coming of age in the '90s," Harris said.
 Harris wanted to see a young African-American woman's coming-of-age story, from a female perspective, and set out to make it herself, stating that it's important that we see women both in front of and behind the camera.
 The story of Just Another Girl on the I.R.T. was well-researched with the help of The Brooklyn Teen Pregnancy Center; Harris conducted interviews with counselors, teen mothers and teen fathers and the screenplay was written and rewritten over the course of a year and a half before being shot in only 17 days.
 The film received funding via grants from National Endowments for the Arts, American Film Institute, New York State Council on the Arts, Brooklyn Arts Council and was distributed by Miramax on 200 screens in the U.S. and 20 other countries worldwide.

-In 2022, Harris revealed that she had completed a screenplay for a sequel to the film.
+In 2022, Harris stated that she had completed a screenplay for a sequel to the film.